aarnphm/morph/docs/content/SRS/SRS.md

 > [!IMPORTANT] OER-AR1
 >
-> `tinymorph` must be able to run with existing users' environment
+> `morph` must be able to run with existing users' environment

-Rationale: For web interface, `tinymorph` should be able to run on all existing modern browser.
+Rationale: For web interface, `morph` should be able to run on all existing modern browser.
 For packaged binary, it must support major architectures and operating system.

 ## Security Requirements